MaloLM/JupyterGenesis/README.md

 2. **Prepare the Script**

-   - **macOS/Linux**: Make the script executable.
-For macOS and Linux users, navigate to the cloned directory and run:
+   - **macOS**: Make the script executable.
+For macOS users, navigate to the cloned directory and run:

      ```sh
      chmod +x _start-jupyter-macos.sh
-     # or
-     chmod +x _start-jupyter-linux.sh
      ```

    - **Windows**: Ensure that your system's execution policy allows running scripts.
 Open PowerShell as Administrator and run: